 (Continues below pic!)

-One negative can be noted, though.
-Singer Dickinson clearly sounds more strained and struggling than before, and it’s a fact that several vocal parts were redone in the studio.
+One negative can be found, though.
+Singer Dickinson clearly sounds more strained and struggling than before, and it’s an audible fact that several vocal parts were redone in the studio.
 This is most notable on acrobatic tunes such as The Trooper and Hallowed Be Thy Name.
 Dickinson’s delivery simply doesn’t match the video companion, which is unaltered.
-His struggle is however both understandable and excusable, when one considers the mammoth effort involved in fronting Maiden on a 12-month non-stop tour…
+His struggle is however both understandable and excusable, when one considers the gargantuan effort involved in fronting Iron Maiden on a 12-month non-stop world tour…

 It’s still all good, and the guitar interplay of Murray and Smith lifts the record to incredible heights.
 The riffs, the solos, the harmonies – every single thing is perfectly delivered, and imbued with emotion on top of the technical expertise.
 Stand-out tracks include Revelations, Flight Of Icarus, and the definitive version of Hallowed…, but the centerpiece of the album is obviously Rime Of The Ancient Mariner.